sfeakes/AqualinkD/README.md

-## New WEB interface (in beta)
+## New WEB interface(s)
 * Doesn't work in MS Edge or MS Exploder browsers.
-(Firefox, Chrome, Safari & mobile versions of each) all seem to be fine.
+(Firefox, Chrome, Safari & mobile versions of each) all seem to be fine, use the old or simple.html interface if using those browsers.
-* use http://aqualink.ip.address/hk/ to access new UI
+* use http://aqualink.ip.address/ to access new UI
 * look in `<install_dir>/web/hk` hopefully customizing icon and background images are self explanatory.
 * icons should be around 50x50 pixles and in PNG format, background any size in JPG or just delete the file if you want solid color.
-* edit `<install_dir>/web/hk/index.html` there are two arrays that can be modified
+* edit `<install_dir>/web/config.js` there are two arrays that can be modified
-    * `ignore_devices`  just lis any device you don;t want to see in there.
+    * `devices` List any device you want to see in there (commanent out the ones you don't), the odrer of that list will be the display order of devices.
     * `light_program`  If you have a programable light (and it's configured in `aqualinkd.conf`), then list the light modes here.
+    * Plenty of colors to change if you like.